Merkel’s lockdown problems are growing

 74 billion paid out

 At the same time, the ministries of economics and finance are fighting for billions in aid; so far, 74 billion euros have been paid out since March – and there will be many more.
-While Friedrich Merz, after his failure in the CDU chairmanship election, demanded that the new CDU boss Armin Laschet and Merkel be allowed to replace his party friend Peter Altmaier, extra shifts are pushed around the clock in his ministry.
+While Friedrich Merz, after his failure in the CDU chairman election, demanded from the new CDU boss Armin Laschet and Merkel, the To be able to replace his fellow party member Peter Altmaier, extra shifts are pushed around the clock in his ministry.

 For the retail sector, work is being carried out on further assistance and reducing the bureaucracy of the applications for bridging aid III.
 Since a lot of seasonal goods have to be written off and clothing companies are left sitting on their goods, a so-called partial depreciation is being discussed – costs: another one to three billion euros.
 “Olaf Scholz is blocking that,” Altmaier’s house was criticized for.
 In the Ministry of Finance, they say they are working on a legally secure solution.